 From the results, it can be concluded that utilizing the behavioural model to make renewal decisions leads to a significant improvement in portfolio performance regardless of what filtering criteria the account is sanctioned under.

 Such a model can serve as an alternative to close the gaps in client credit scoring models.
-Similarly, the findings may improve the application of credit scoring on SME lending, especially in developing countries, where consumer credit report and business financial statements are not easily available and allow more effective distribution of capital to credit worthy customers.
+Similarly, the findings may improve the application of credit scoring on SME lending, especially in developing countries, where consumer credit reports and business financial statements are not easily available and allow more effective distribution of capital to creditworthy customers.